Bill Novelli: Education

-Novelli earned a BA at the University of Pennsylvania, an MA at the Annenberg School for Communication at the University of Pennsylvania, and completed PhD coursework at New York University.
+Novelli earned a Bachelor of Arts degree at the University of Pennsylvania, a Master of Arts at the Annenberg School for Communication at the University of Pennsylvania, and a PhD at New York University.
 He is of Italian descent.

 Career

-Novelli began his career at Unilever, marketing consumer products, before joining New York ad agency Wells, Rich, Greene then the Peace Corps in 1970.
-It was there that he met Jack Porter, with whom he would later form Porter Novelli.
+Novelli began his career at Unilever, marketing consumer products, before joining the New York ad agency Wells, Rich, Greene, and then the Peace Corps in 1970.
+There he met Jack Porter, with whom he would later form Porter Novelli.

 Novelli left the Peace Corps in 1972 to briefly join the "November Group" in the Nixon White House, forming Porter Novelli later that year.

 In 1981 they merged Porter Novelli into Needham, Harper Worldwide, and in 1986 the company combined with Doyle Dane Bernbach and BBDO to form Omnicom, a global holding company of marketing communications agencies.

 Novelli left Porter Novelli in 1990 to resume his career in public service, becoming Chief Operating Officer of CARE USA (part of CARE International).
 He was involved in CARE's activities in a number of emergencies (including the Rwandan and Somalia genocides) as well as development activities in Latin America, Africa and Asia.

-Novelli left CARE in 1995 to found the Campaign for Tobacco-Free Kids, a program to address the smoking trend in the U.S., with support from the Robert Wood Johnson Foundation (RWJF) and partnerships with the American Cancer Society, the American Heart Association and other public health organizations.
+Novelli left CARE in 1995 to found the Campaign for Tobacco-Free Kids, a program to discourage youth tobacco smoking in the U.S., with support from the Robert Wood Johnson Foundation (RWJF) and partnerships with the American Cancer Society, the American Heart Association and other public health organizations.
 He stepped down as President in 1999 to join AARP, but he continued to serve on the Board of Directors, currently as Chairman.